 Best Culture: Taos, New Mexico

 It’s hard to believe there is a ski resort nearby as you’re driving into the town of Taos.
 Based in the northern New Mexico desert, the area is filled with adobe dwellings more reminiscent of a Western movie.
 Fear not.
 Just a dozen miles uphill in the Sangre de Cristo range at an altitude of 8,000 feet is one of the best resorts on the continent.
 Taos offers world-class skiing paired with deep Native American Pueblo culture.
 Because of the arid climate, the resorts get ultra-dry powder.
-A ski trip here is different than anyplace else because you can grab an apres and then visit a Native art gallery or cultural center.
+A ski trip here is different than anywhere else because you can grab an apres and visit a Native art gallery or cultural center.

 Best Nachos: Whitefish, Montana